-About 30 minutes outside of the Marfa, Texas (population 1,900) is Prada Marfa - a Prada store, designed by Berlin-based artists Michael Elmgreen and Ingar Dragset.
-The sculpture was constructed in 2005 and designed to resemble a Prada store, right down to the Fall/Winter 2005 collection shoes and handbags, selected and provided by Miuccia Prada.
-(Prada allowed Elmgreen and Dragset to use the Prada trademarks for this work but the Italian design house is otherwise not involved with the $80,000+ project and did not fund it).
-Over the past ten years, the store – located on a rural highway – has never been opened and will reportedly never be repaired, allowing it to slowly degrade back into the natural landscape - the point of the installation.
+About 30 minutes outside of Marfa, Texas (population 1,900) is Prada Marfa - a Prada store, designed by Berlin-based artists Michael Elmgreen and Ingar Dragset.
+The sculpture was constructed in 2005 and designed to resemble a Prada store, right down to the Fall/Winter 2005 collection shoes and handbags - selected and provided by Miuccia Prada, the creative director of the famed Italian design house - which are on display inside.

 As for why Elmgreen and Dragset decided to set up shop in the middle of the desert in Texas, Elmgreen said: “It was something we came up with because we thought, how would these shops for luxury goods actually look if they were taken out of their normal context, being in Mayfair, or Paris, or Milano.
 How would they look if you totally isolate them – almost like a U.F.O. dumped down in the middle of nowhere?”

 Elmgreen and Dragset were dealt a more favorable hand.
 After nearly a year of deliberations between Ballroom Marfa, the Texas-based non-profit art organization that oversees Prada Marfa, and the Texas Department of Transportation, Ballroom Marfa obtained a lease for the privately-owned roadside land, allowing the site to be classified as a museum and thus, fall into a loophole in Texas state law.

 He further stated, "It was a cool project to do but the gallery didn’t like it so much because it didn’t sell anything for the whole duration of the exhibition!
 We didn’t ask permission at that time, we thought Prada is interested in art, they’re not going to sue us – and they didn’t sue us.
-But when we were doing the Prada Marfa we knew that it would be up for quite a while, we thought we’d better check that we were allowed to use their logo.
+But when we were doing the Prada Marfa we knew that it would be up for quite a while, we thought we’d better check that we were allowed to use their logo."

-We gave them a call and said we’re doing this shop, would you provide the shoes and the bags.
+Finally, Elmgreen said, "We gave them a call and said we’re doing this shop, would you provide the shoes and the bags.
 And they were very nice, Miuccia herself selected things that were really cleverly chosen in the sandy colours because it’s in the middle of the Texan desert, where everything has these dusty, earthy colour tones.
 So the bags and the shoes from that AW05 collection had pieces that would correspond to that colour scheme.
-She was very generous, she wrote us a letter that said you can use the logo freely and we’re not going to run after you and sue you.
+She was very generous, she wrote us a letter that said you can use the logo freely and we’re not going to run after you and sue you."